tiavina-mika/tiptap-parser/README.md

-# tiptap-code-parser
+# tiptap-parser

 <p  align="center">

-<b>tiptap-code-parser</b>: HTML parser to React component built on the top of  <a href="https://www.npmjs.com/package/html-react-parser">html-react-parser</a> with code syntax highlighting.
+<b>tiptap-parser</b>: HTML parser to React component built on the top of  <a href="https://www.npmjs.com/package/html-react-parser">html-react-parser</a> with code syntax highlighting.

 </p>